9x6/TUoS-MALDI-practical/intro.md

 ### Proteowizard

 Proteowizard comes with a programme called msconvert that can be used to convert the data that comes from the machine into an open data format.
 To do this, it uses closed-source vendor-specific libraries which only work on Windows systems.
-If you do not have access to a windows system, or if installing fails, converted data files can be provided.
-For advanced non-windows users a docker image is available, however this also assumes knowledge of the command line version of msconvert.
+If you do not have access to a windows system, or if installing fails, download the pre-processed data files from the data section below instead of the RAW data.
+For the determined and advanced non-windows user a docker image is available, however this also assumes knowledge of docker as well as the command line version of msconvert, which we will not cover here.
 Proteowizard can be downloaded [here](http://proteowizard.sourceforge.net/download.html).
 The 64 bit installer is usually the best option.
 The e-mail field is optional.

 ### R